-There are two primary candidates for online reputation management — businesses of any kind and people with high public profiles.
+There are two primary candidates for reputation building and management — businesses of any kind and people with high public profiles.
 (Think famous or infamous people.)
-It’s important for everyone, regardless of status, rank, or notoriety, to engage in their own online reputation management efforts, but doing so usually does not require the services of an ORM agency.
+It’s important for everyone, regardless of status, rank, or notoriety, to engage in their own online profile building efforts, but doing so usually does not require the services of an ORM agency.

 The stakes are high, however, for businesses or people whose personality or reputation constitutes a business.
 These people may be executives of major corporations, entertainers, athletes, or politicians.

 Businesses are the main clientele for ORM services.
 Most medium sized businesses have an entire team of people devoted to the task.
 It’s called the “marketing department.”
 The people who write copy, post to Facebook, do SEO, and craft marketing messages are the reputation guardians of the company, often with a CMO at the helm.
 Smaller companies may not have departments, but they certainly engage in reputation enhancement.